Lodhran–Khanewal Chord Line

-Lodhran–Khanewal Chord Line is the part of Main Line 1, operated and maintained by Pakistan Railways.
+Lodhran–Khanewal Chord Line is a Pakistani railway line that is part of Main Line 1.
+It is operated and maintained by Pakistan Railways, the national railway company.
 The line begins from Lodhran Junction station and ends at Khanewal Junction station.
 The total length of this railway line is 91 km.
 There are 9 railway stations from Lodhran Junction to Khanewal Junction.
 The line is often referred to as the chord line, as it allows trains which traveling on the Karachi–Peshawar Railway Line to bypass Multan.